jonathanpiper/jonathanpiper.github.io/about.md

 ![image-title-here](/assets/images/bio.jpg){:class="img-responsive"}

 My name is Jonathan Piper.
-I play the tuba, blow the jug, and work as a museum curator.
+I play the tuba, blow the jug, and do a bunch of other stuff.

 As a **performer**, I seek to explore the outer limits of my instrument, which I take to include my tuba and myself.
 This has included the development of extended performance techniques, the incorporation of electronics into my practice, and a compulsion to seek out sounds that are only possible when something fails.
 I perform regularly as a soloist and in several duo configurations, and have played in bands and larger ensembles.